SimoneFumagalli/Software_and_Computing/README.md

                 random_state=42)]
     return model
 ```
-The value's parameters used here are just an example.
+The values of parameters used here are just an example.

 * The `fitting` function uses the model previously created to train the neurons.